wzid/mini-keynote/README.md

 # mini-keynote
 A tool to present slides based on a text file.
 Designed to be simple with few features.

-Based off the suckless tool, [sent](https://tools.suckless.org/sent/).
+Inspired by the suckless tool, [sent](https://tools.suckless.org/sent/).

 ![Showcase of the program](./baseline/showcase.gif)